-- Open control panel, search for and select System.
+- Open the control panel, search for and select System.

 - Click System Protection in the left pane.

-- Select option Turn on system protection and click OK button.
+- Select the option Turn on system protection and click the OK button.

 - After System Protection is turned on, Windows 10 will create restores points automatically.

 Read How to perform System restore on Windows 10.